C

 The sarus crane is the longest flying bird in the world.

-Thes birds are the world’s tallest flying birds that range in size from only 35 inches long to 69 inches long.
-The Demoiselle – is the smallest and Sarus Crane is the longest.
-But the heaviest one is the Red-Crowned Japanese Crane, which weighs up to 26 pounds before flying south for the winter or north for summer.
+These birds are the world’s tallest flying birds, and range in size from only 35 inches long to 69 inches long.
+The Demoiselle is the smallest, and the Sarus Crane is the longest.
+But the heaviest one is the Sarus Crane, which can weigh up to 26 pounds.
 The birds all have long legs, long necks, large wings, and streamlined bodies.
-They vary in wingspan, with their wings having a rounded appearance.
+Their wingspan varies, with their wings having a rounded appearance.
 Males and females look the same, but males are a bit larger.

 During breeding season, these birds become very territorial and stay on their own territory full time.
-During non-breeding season, many species of these birds form large flocks, socialize, engage with each other and feed together.
-The birds that eat mostly plants feed in flocks, but the ones eating meat feed in family groups and rejoin the flock for rest or travel.
-It is important for these birds to stick together in groups to keep them safe when resting, protect their young and socialize.
+During the non-breeding season, many species of these birds form large flocks, socialize, engage with each other, and feed together.
+The birds that eat mostly plants feed in flocks, but the ones that eat meat feed in family groups and rejoin the flock for rest or travel.
+These birds need to stick together in groups to keep themselves safe when resting, protect their young, and socialize.

 Habitat